ksliberal/ksliberal.github.io/_posts/2025/2025-04-19-smerconish.md

 Look, you don’t need me to tell you that American politics has become a toxic mess.
 But amid the firestorms and echo chambers, Smerconish has kept a steady hand on the mic.
 He hasn’t sold out, flamed out, or opted out.
 He’s stayed right there… in the middle.
 Stubborn.
 Curious.
 Principled.

 That middle space has become radioactive in our current climate.
 To some, it looks like weakness.
 But to those of us still committed to truth over team, that middle ground feels like the last sane place left.
-And Michael—every day—stakes out that ground and says: *you’re not alone here.*
+And Smerconish—every day—stakes out that ground and says: *you’re not alone here.*

 So yes, I’m a fan.
 A long-time listener.
 And maybe more importantly… a better thinker because of him.